 Oh My GOD!
 How wrong I was!

 And there were plenty of other things I couldn’t see coming.
 Even though I read plenty about postpartum in order to prepare myself (at least mentally), I have never seen anything that is relevant on the web.
-I guess, there’s just not enough information about postpartum experience and how brutal it actually is, because nobody talks about it.
+I guess, there’s just not enough information about the postpartum experience and how brutal it actually is because nobody talks about it.

 It’s all hidden behind the closed doors or in the mind of a new mother.
 And this is NOT GOOD.
 I want you to be prepared for your postpartum.
 I want to share everything that I’ve learned in my postpartum recovery.
 So that you know what to expect after giving birth.

 Here’s what you should know.

 This post may contain affiliate links!
 It means that if you click on the add and buy a product, I will earn a small commission to no additional cost to you.
 Thank you for helping my blog to develop.
 You are AWESOME! 🙂